The A-Z list of theatres in the West End

 Named after the esteemed British actor David Garrick, the theatre is located at the end of Charing Cross Road near to Trafalgar Square and has a capacity of 718.
 In recent decades, many comedic plays have ran at the venue, including a four year run of No Sex, Please We’re British.
 More recently, productions directed by Kenneth Branagh took residency for a year, with plays including Romeo and Juliet and A Winter’s Tale.

 First opened as the Hicks Theatre in 1906, it was later renamed to the Globe before the final rename of the Gielgud in 1994 to commemorate John Gielgud and avoid confusion with the Shakespearean playhouse.
 Some of the most successful shows to have played here include There’s A Girl in my Soup and Daisy Pulls it Off.

-Current production: Company
+Current production: Sweat

 Renamed from the New London to the Gillian Lynne in 2018 to memoralise choreographer Gillian Lynne in the West End, the theatre originally opened in 1847 as the Mogul Music Hall.
 In its recent history, productions taking place include Cats starring Elaine Paige as Grizabella and War Horse from 2009 to 2016.

 First named the Comedy Theatre, the name was changed in 2011 in acknowledgment to the works of Harold Pinter.
 The venue has a capacity of 796 and recent productions at the venue include a two year run of Sunny Afternoon and the National Theatre transfer of Oslo.

 There has been a theatre on the site since 1705, however Her Majesty’s opened its doors in 1897.
 Designed in a style to reflect its predecessors, Her Majesty’s has welcomed a maximum capacity of 1160 through its door for each performance of The Phantom of the Opera, which has played a continuous run since 1986.